Summer Camp is open

 What about Summer?

-We will have Summer Camp sessions beginning June 28, 2020.
+We are looking forward to another great set of have Summer Camp sessions beginning June 27, 2021.

 We are confident that God will provide for all our needs as we keep our camp facility, our staff, our horses, and everything else in good shape.
 We want to be ready to open when the time comes.